wikimedia/oojs-core/README.md

 ECMASCript 5
 ----------

 OOjs is optimised for modern ECMAScript 5 environments.
-However care has been taken to maintain parser compatibibility with ES3 engines (such as for IE 6-8).
+However, care has been taken to maintain parser compatibility with ES3 engines (such as for IE 6-8).

 No ES5 syntax or unpolyfillable features are used.
-To support ES3 engines, ensure an appropiate polyfill is loaded before OOjs.
+To support ES3 engines, ensure an appropriate polyfill is loaded before OOjs.

 These are the methods used: